duckduckgo/duckduckhack-docs/maintaining/guidelines.md

 Every Instant Answer should have a maintainer to moderate suggested changes from the community as well as address any issues that pop up in the future.

+## Becoming a Maintainer
+### Your Instant Answers

-1. By default, you will be assigned as the Maintainer for Instant Answers you’ve developed.
+By default, you will be assigned as the Maintainer for Instant Answers you’ve developed.

+### Others' Instant Answers

-2. We encourage you to maintain Instant Answers that have no current Maintainer.
+We encourage you to maintain Instant Answers that have no Maintainer or where the current Maintainer is willing to relinquish their role.

+**To request Maintainership of an Instant Answer**
-> **To become a maintainer for an IA that has no maintainer:** Open an Issue from the Instant Answer page you’d like to maintain and include, “I’d like to maintain this” somewhere in the body.
+1. Open an Issue from the Instant Answer page you’d like to maintain.
+2. Add, “I’d like to maintain this” to the body of the issue.
+3. Answer the following and add to the issue:
+	-- Why would you like to Maintain this IA?
+	-- What experience do you have in this topic?

 Once assigned as maintainer, assume the responsibilities and best-practices noted below.

 ## Overseeing Changes